winduum/winduum-docs/docs/docs/components/dialog.md

 * **Type:** `(selector:  HTMLDialogElement, options?: DefaultOptions) => Promise<void>`
 * **Kind:** `async`

 Closes an existing `<dialog>`.
-It takes a `selector` argument, which is a CSS selector that identifies the dialog DOM element to be displayed.
-It also takes an options argument, which is an object that specifies how the dialog should be closed.
+It takes a `selector` argument, which is a CSS selector that identifies the dialog DOM element.
+It also takes an `options` argument, which is an object that specifies how the dialog should be closed.

-When dialog closes it sends native `close` event you can listen to, additionally `c-dialog:dismiss` event is sent when dialog animation finishes.
+When dialog closes it sends native `close` event you can listen to, additionally `x-dialog:close` event is sent when dialog animation starts.

 #### Example